✔ Available on Starter, Deliver, Grow, and Scale subscriptions 1

 When

-• A design team who is constantly asked to create new assets, use a form to gather all new asset requests.
+• Design team: Use a form to gather all new asset requests.
 You can then triage out work from the resulting tasks.

-• A finance agency with retainer clients.
-They can submit requests via forms describing (and requesting) each new report hey need created.
+• Finance agency: Get retainer clients to submit requests via forms describing (and requesting) each new report they need created.

-• A product team keen to get feedback on a recent release. collect feedback via forms so that you have actionable tasks to work from.
+• Product team: Gather feedback on a recent release via forms so that you have actionable tasks to work from.

 🎓 Learn in-app: Create a form